isomerpages/spf-ncpc/_about-us/Chairman's Message.md

 title: Chairman's Message
 permalink: /chairman/
 description: ""
+variant: markdown
 ---
 #### <font style="color:#a20427;">MESSAGE FROM CHAIRMAN</font>

 ![](/images/About/header-border.png)

-2022 was a memorable year as the National Crime Prevention Council held its belated 40th Anniversary Gala Dinner at the Marina Bay Sands.
-We had to postpone the event from 2021 due to the Covid-19 pandemic.
-I was delighted to finally meet all the donors, stakeholders and supporters in person to commemorate a most joyous milestone.

-NCPC was founded on 4 July 1981.
-Inaugurating the Council at the Hyatt Hotel, then Home Affairs Minister Mr Chua Sian Chin said the Council was an experiment in seeing if Singaporeans could be persuaded to accept measures not through force of law, but through persuasion based on the merits of the case.
-Preventable physical crimes like robbery, housebreaking and theft were rampant in the 1980s.
-Since then, Singaporeans have met the call not to do things only when forced, but to appreciate that crime prevention is a shared responsibility.

-NCPC’s vision and mission still remains the same but the mode and type of crimes we face now are vastly different.
-Unthinkable four decades ago, crimes today are mostly taking place in cyberspace.
-In 2022, the number of scams and cybercrime cases in Singapore increased by 25.2% to 33,669 cases.
-As you may already know, the increase was again due to more scams reported by victims.
-The total number of scam cases shot up by 32.6% to 31,728 in 2022, from
-23,933 cases in 2021.
-Sadly, the total amount cheated by scams jumped to $660.7 million in 2022 alone.
-In just two years from 2021 to 2022, Singaporeans lost close to $1.3 billion to scammers.

-Collaborating with the police, private sector and the community, NCPC continued to devote much of its resources to fighting scams.
-The “I Can ACT Against Scams” campaign was launched to encourage everyone to proactively adopt anti-scam measures.
-The ScamShield mobile app, rolled out in November 2020, has been downloaded by close to 600,000 users.
-More than 7.4 million SMSes have been reported as potential scams, and more than 70,000 blacklisted phone numbers have been blocked by ScamShield to reduce opportunities for scammers to reach out to potential victims.

-NCPC will press on to seek the support of our stakeholders to continue our fight against crime and keep Singapore safe.
-Last but definitely not the least, I would like to pay tribute to my fellow Council members, past and present – it is my privilege to be part of this great team.
-Thank you for your commitment, dedication and service to the nation!
+In 2023, while the total number of physical crime cases dropped by 1.1%, scams and cybercrime cases increased significantly by 49.6%.
+Singapore continued to be a safe and secure city for everyone but the cyberspace still continues to be a concern.

+There were 277 days last year which were free from robbery, snatch theft and theft of motor vehicle.
+Compared to the 241 days in 2022, it was an improvement of 36 days.
+The top physical crimes included shop theft, theft in dwelling, outrage of modesty and voyeurism.
+Shop theft alone accounted for 19.7% of all physical crimes.
+More than 68% of the cases took place at department stores, supermarkets and pharmacies.

+Although the number of outrage of modesty (OM) cases fell to 1,528 in 2023 (from 1,610 in 2022), NCPC continued to work with SPF and stakeholders to educate the public on the preventive measures.
+In January 2024, the fourth edition of the Safe Clubbing Campaign (formerly known as Smart Clubbing Campaign) was kicked off.
+It was strongly supported by the Singapore Nightlife Business Association and Singapore River One to foster a safe environment for patrons and staff of public entertainment outlets.
+NCPC has also been working with public transport operators to put up educational posters on OM at train stations, bus interchanges and on MRT trains.

+The number of scams and cybercrime cases increased to 50,376 in 2023, compared to 33,669 cases the year before.
+There was a slight decrease in the total amount lost by victims, from $660.7 million to $651.8 million.
+Unfortunately, that was still a very large sum of money being cheated in a year.

+The top five scam types were job scams, e-commerce scams, fake friend call scams, phishing scams and investment scams.
+NCPC’s “I can ACT against Scams” campaign continued to educate Singaporeans on the common ways to protect themselves from scams.
+A new music video on ACT garnered more than one million views on social and digital platforms.
+Through a survey conducted in 2023, we were glad to find out that 79% of the 1,000 respondents recalled seeing at least one of our campaign posters.
+In addition, 78% were able to recall the messages under the ACT campaign.
+Meanwhile, the ScamShield app achieved more than 850,000 downloads and users submitted over 7.9 million suspected SMSes.
+Each report made by the ScamShield user helped to enhance the app’s detection capability, thus preventing scammers from reaching more victims.

+As can be seen, each and everyone of us can play a crucial role to keep ourselves and our loved ones safe.
+Indeed, crime prevention is a Shared Responsibility!
+Last but not least, I would like to express my gratitude to all the community partners, stakeholders and sponsors for contributing to the success of NCPC’s crime prevention programmes in 2023.

 **GERALD SINGHAM**&nbsp;, JP, BBM (L), PBM
 Chairman, NCPC